The term "bladder cancer" refers to tumors that arise in the lower urinary collecting system.

 Nonetheless, some chemotherapeutic agents (such as vinblastine, floxuridine, 5-fluorouracil (5-FU) and capecitabine) have been shown to help in a small number of patients.

-The development of newer classes of drugs known as the VEGF antagonists that include the monoclonal antibody Bevacizumab and Sunitinib and Sorafenib, as well as the mTOR inhibitors now offer benefit to a growing number of patients with this disease.
+The development of newer classes of drugs known as the VEGF antagonists that include the monoclonal antibody Bevacizumab and small molecule drugs like Sunitinib, Sorafenib, Axitinib, Pazopanib, and Cabozantinib.
+In addition, the mTOR inhibitors can offer benefit to a growing number of patients with this disease.

-Many of these agents can be tested in our laboratory by Ex-Vivo Analysis of Programmed Cell Death (our EVA-PCD assay) to determine efficacy and combination effects.
+Many of these agents used in these diseases can be tested in our laboratory by Ex-Vivo Analysis of Programmed Cell Death (our EVA-PCD assay) to determine efficacy and combination effects.

 After three months of conventional treatment for metastatic kidney cancer at Stanford, where he was surrounded by colleagues, he was not responding to therapy.